fairhopeweb/xero-nord-git/README.md

 ## Installation

-Just clone this repository, run terminal inside directory and run this command `chmod +x install.sh` then run installer via `./install.sh` Script will do the following steps :
+Just clone this repository, run terminal inside directory and run installer via `./install.sh` Script will do the following steps :

 - Create a cbackup of your ~/.config folders
 - Download and install necessary packages if needed...